whistledev411/solana-trading-bot/Readme.md

 Restart your terminal for the changes to take effect.

 **Birdeye subscription needs to be premium to access utilized websocket and https endpoints**

+If needed, `@sirgallo` can be contacted and a key can be generated.

 ### Deployment